eireann07/eireann07/README.md

 - :star: **My current favorite technology** is React (components are brilliant, imo).
 My first React app is a simplified Instagram clone for cats -- Catstagram!
 I've deployed it [here](https://catstagram-navy.vercel.app/) using Vercel hosting.
 I'm currently updating it to make it more responsive for mobile interfaces.

-- :trophy: **My most-recent completed projects** are my NEWLY COMPLETE [blog](https://hidden-atoll-31231.herokuapp.com/) and (my mother's favorite thing I've made) my [to-do app](https://enigmatic-peak-88936.herokuapp.com/) both of which are deployed to Heroku.
+- :trophy: **My most-recent completed projects** are my [blog](https://hidden-atoll-31231.herokuapp.com/) and my [Whisper App clone](https://quiet-wave-88262.herokuapp.com/).
 Both have an EJS/JS front-end, Node  and Express back-end, and use MongoDB databases.
-I've also just built my very first RESTful API in JavaScript with Studio 3T for MongoDB and Postman.
+My Whisper clone was created specifically to practice with different authentication tools, so it also has GoogleOAuth set up!
+I've also just built my first RESTful API in JavaScript with Studio 3T for MongoDB and Postman.

-- :computer: **I'm currently working on** building a Whisper App clone to practice authentication methods.
+- :computer: **I'm currently working on** building my final project for my bootcamp!
+It's another React app, which I'm very excited about.

 - :seedling: **I'm currently learning** some web3 stuff just for kicks and giggles.